2014 pro-Russian unrest in Ukraine: Referendum

 The disputed referendum on the status of Luhansk Oblast was held on 11 May.
 According to RIA Novosti, 96.2% voted in favour of self-rule.
 Valeriy Bolotov, leader of the Republic, declared "martial law" on 22 May.
-OSCE monitors said that around 70% of "shops, cafés and banks" were closed in Luhansk city centre.
-Those shops that were still open were said to be sold out of some necessities, and fuel was not available.
+OSCE monitors said that around 70% of "shops, cafés, and banks" were closed in Luhansk city centre.
+Shops that remained open were sold out of various necessities, including fuel.
 Police were entirely absent.

-The confederal state of Novorossiya was proclaimed by Pavel Gubarev on 22 May, incorporating both the Donetsk People's Republic and Luhansk People's Republic.
+The confederal state of Novorossiya was proclaimed by Pavel Gubarev on 22 May, incorporating both the Donetsk People's Republic and the Luhansk People's Republic.
 "Novorossiya" hearkens back to a term used by the Russian Empire to refer to modern eastern and southern Ukraine.

-Explosions struck the RSA building in Luhansk on 2 June, killing eight people, and wounding twenty-eight.
-Russian media reported that the explosions were caused by an airstrike by Ukrainian government forces.
-Ukrainian government officials denied this, and said that the insurgents had fired an anti-aircraft missile at themselves.
-The next day, the OSCE special monitoring mission said that based on "limited observation", the "strikes were the result of non-guided rockets shot from an aircraft".
+Explosions struck the RSA building in Luhansk on 2 June, killing eight people and wounding twenty-eight.
+Russian media reported that the explosions were Ukrainian airstrikes.
+Officials from Ukraine denied this stating instead that insurgents had fired an anti-aircraft missile at themselves.
+The next day, the OSCE special monitoring mission said that based on "limited observation," the "strikes were the result of non-guided rockets shot from an aircraft."

-A CNN investigation found clear evidence that the detonations came from the air and the pattern of the craters suggested use of standard equipment on the Su-25, a ground-attack fighter, and the Su-27—both combat aircraft operated by Ukraine.
+A CNN investigation found clear evidence that the detonations came from the air, and the pattern of the craters suggested use of standard equipment on the Su-25, a ground-attack fighter, and the Su-27—both combat aircraft operated by Ukraine.

-Analysis by RadioLiberty also concluded that "Despite Denials, All Evidence For Deadly Explosion Points To Kyiv".
+Analysis by RadioLiberty also concluded that "Despite Denials, All Evidence For Deadly Explosion Points To Kyiv."

 Heavy fighting in the region continued over the following months, until the signing of the Minsk Protocol in early September, which established a ceasefire.